Skip to main content

 • This will clear the current input feature selection and rerun the previous step.

 • Click Apply to save your changes and rerun the previous step.
+Note the warning:

 • (Optional) Select Prediction Tendency

 • All experiments are automatically set to the default Balance setting.
-Select Conservative or Aggressive from the drop-down, based on your exploration strategy.
+Select Conservative or Aggressive from the drop-down, based on your exploration strategy:

 • Click Apply to save your changes.